lateinit-apps/guitar-app/docs/branching-strategy.md

 ## Our own modifications

-Anyone is allowed and even encouraged to make commits straight in *develop* branch without using particular branches.
+Anyone is allowed and even encouraged to make commits straight to *develop* branch without using particular branches.
 The [original Git Flow idea](https://nvie.com/posts/a-successful-git-branching-model/#feature-branches) was about creating feature branches on *local* machines:

 > Feature branches typically exist in developer repos only, not in origin.

-Generally a developer shouldn't create new branches when he is working on existing components, this will help to avoid merge conflicts and will keep everyones code up-to-date.
+Generally a developer shouldn't create new branches when he is working on existing components, this will help to avoid merge conflicts and will keep everyone's code up-to-date.

 And when a developer is going to implement a whole new bunch of functionality that looks to be independent from the existing ones it'll be a good idea to create a new branch for it, keeping in